-Anatomy and Physiology for Visceral Structures
+PHAT153 Anatomy and Physiology for Visceral Structures

 This course is designed to introduce students to the structure and function of the human body.
-The systems studied in this class are be cells, tissues and organ systems, the circulatory system, the respiratory system, the endocrine system, the lymphatic system, the urinary system, and fluid and electrolyte balance.
+The systems studied in this class will be cells, tissues and organ systems, the circulatory system, the respiratory system, the endocrine system, the lymphatic system, the urinary system, and fluid and electrolyte balance.
+The course materials presented at the college are supplemented by topical out-of-class assignments designed to enhance and support the classroom experience.
 Prerequisite(s): None